 - A desk study review of available historical, geological and hydrogeological and environmental sensitivity information for the site.
 The desk study includes an assessment of historical land uses.
-Information on site utility services from various providers was examined together with detailed information on the cable route with a known leak point on the EBS cable, such as cable ends or joints. - Site walkover to undertake a detailed site inspection to establish as much information as possible regarding site operations, activities, observed evidence of contamination and land use to include detailed site notes and photographs. - Incorporate any preliminary findings and observations from completed site investigation works associated with the removal of the 38kV cable and installation of new service ducts. - Prepare a report in accordance with best practice guidance, in that the information gathered will be used to develop a preliminary conceptual model for the site.
+Information on site utility services from various providers was examined together with detailed information on the cable route with a known leak point on the ESB cable, such as cable ends or joints. - Site walkover to undertake a detailed site inspection to establish as much information as possible regarding site operations, activities, observed evidence of contamination and land use to include detailed site notes and photographs. - Review of all findings, observations and analytical results from completed civil works associated with the removal of the 38kV cable and installation of new service ducts.
+This includes incorporation of all waste classification and risk assessment analysis completed during the work. - Prepare a report in accordance with best practice guidance, in that the information gathered will be used to develop a preliminary conceptual model for the site.

 1.5.
-SCOPE OF ANALYSIS AND CONCLUSIONS
+SCOPE OF ANALYSIS & CONCLUSIONS